ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 **Note**: The latest `webpack@4` comes with a version of `UglifyJsPlugin` which supports ES6 out of the box.
 Also, the React community works on allowing importing ES6 libraries into your applications, so this step will soon be no longer required.

-### Note: Using the document editor build
+### Note: Using the Document editor build

-If you use the {@link framework/guides/document-editor Document editor}, {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create you need to add the toolbar to the DOM manually}:
+If you use the {@link framework/guides/document-editor Document editor}, you need to {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create add the toolbar to the DOM manually}:

 ```jsx
 import DecoupledEditor from '@ckeditor/ckeditor5-build-decoupled-document';